Biographical / Historical

-Rollo G. Silver (1909–1989) was an American book collector and historian of American printing, typography, and publishing as created by white people in the European printing tradition.
-Rollo and Alice (Gindin) Silver also created a major collection of books and manuscripts relating to the poet Walt Whitman and the history of printing and typography.
+Rollo G. Silver (1909–1989) was an American book collector and historian of American printing, typography, and publishing as created by White people in the European printing tradition.
+With his wife, Alice (Gindin) Silver, he created a major collection of books and manuscripts relating to the poet Walt Whitman and the history of printing and typography.

 Rollo Gabriel Silver was born on June 27, 1909 in New York.
 He graduated from Brown University in 1931 and received a Master's degree in English from Boston University in 1941 and a Bachelor's degree in Library Science from Simmons College in 1948.
 During the Depression, Mr. Silver was an assistant buyer at the B. Altman Company on Fifth Avenue in New York City.
 He left New York for Boston in 1934 where he managed the Better Service Garage in Brockton, MA.
 He entered the U.S. Army Quartermaster Corps in 1943 where he was assigned to the Climatic Research Laboratory in Lawrence, MA.
 He participated in tests designed to simulate all climatic conditions to which soldiers and their clothing and equipment would be exposed.
 After the war, he continued to work with the Laboratory as the assistant director until 1947.
 Rollo Silver settled into his career as an educator and historian of printing history by 1950 when he became a professor of Library Science at Simmons College in Boston.
 He worked there until 1965 when he retired to pursue research on printing history.